Rickrolling: Origin

-In March 2007, the first trailer for the highly anticipated Grand Theft Auto IV was released onto the Rockstar Games website.
+In March 2007, Rockstar Games released the first trailer for the highly anticipated Grand Theft Auto IV.
 Viewership was so high that it crashed Rockstar's site.
-Several users helped to post mirrors of the video on different sites, but one user on 4chan linked to the "Never Gonna Give You Up" video on YouTube claiming to be the trailer, tricking numerous readers.
-Under the username cotter548, he uploaded the video, titled "Rickroll'D", on 15 May.
+Several Internet users helped to post mirrors of the video on different sites, but one 4chan user linked to the "Never Gonna Give You Up" video on YouTube claiming to be the trailer, tricking numerous readers.
+Under the YouTube username cotter548, he uploaded the video, titled "Rickroll'D", on 15 May.
 The uploader was nineteen-year-old Shawn Cotter, a United States Air Force airman in South Korea; he publicly revealed his identity in an "ask me anything" post on Reddit in 2011, describing himself as "the one who inadvertently became the biggest troll on the internet".
-In a 2022 interview with Vice Media, he said the reason of using "Never Gonna Give You Up" was because he found an online list about songs that were popular in 1987, the year of his birth; he found the video funny and wanted it to be a meme.
-Cotter is generally considered the originator of the rickroll.
+In a 2022 interview with Vice Media, he said the reason of using "Never Gonna Give You Up" was because he had found an online list about songs that were popular in 1987, the year of his birth; he found the video funny and wanted it to be a meme.
+Cotter is generally agreed to be the originator of the rickroll.

 The practice of rickrolling became popular within a few days and replaced duckrolling with links pointing to Astley's video.
 The term began showing up in Google search data the same month.
 Rickrolling became popular on YouTube, with videos featuring people lip-syncing to the song or rickrolling public events, as well as mashup videos.
 Many videos used the phrase, "You've been RickRolled."
+The trend contributed to sales of "Never Gonna Give You Up"—beginning in late December 2007, it received over 1,000 downloads per week, reaching a peak of 2,500 in the week of 9 March 2008.
 Participants in the meme were too young to remember the original song.

-The trend contributed to sales of "Never Gonna Give You Up"—beginning in late December 2007, it received over 1,000 downloads per week, reaching a peak of 2,500 in the week of 9 March 2008.
-Various Youtube uploads of the music video collectively reached 25 million views by April 2008, one of which, linked from the webpage yougotrickrolled.com, had 7 million views.
-Internet users also created lists of rickroll URLs, browser plugins that claimed to block rickrolls but actually caused them, and a Wikipedia article about the phenomenon.
+Astley first became aware of rickrolling when he fell for the prank through a series of emails from a US-based friend during the early days of the phenomenon.
+Astley was on vacation and was confused until he called the friend, who explained the meme.